 Clinical Integration Proficiencies (CIP) are built into all courses as a way to guide students through the process.
 Checklists and rubrics for UM's CIP's are universal and can be used in both didactic and clinical classes.
 It is the programs expectation that students engage in continual learning opportunities of these rubrics, regardless of if they are student, peer, instructor, or preceptor evaluations.
-The university has embraced Miller's Pyramid of Assessment which assists in linking learning outcomes to expectations of the student.
-This pyramid involves descriptors: Knows, Knows how, Shows how, and Does.
-In addition, the Dreyfus model is how we would like to evaluate students in the clinical setting.
-Preceptors are instructed to evaluate students on the following scale: Novice, Advanced Beginner, Competent, and Proficient.
+The university has embraced the Dreyfus model in how we would like to evaluate students in the clinical setting.
+Preceptors are instructed to evaluate students on the following scale: Clinically Deficient, Novice, Advanced Beginner, Competent, and Proficient.